CIRCLES OF SUPPORT AND ACCOUNTABILITY (CoSA)

 THRIVE welcomes applications from individuals who are:

 Incarcerated and preparing to be released within 12 months.
-Or persons in community who were released from incarceration within the past 12 months.
+Or persons in community who were released from incarceration and continue to face significant challenges in their reentry.

 Over 25 years old.

-Planning to return to or living in Lowell or Lawrence, MA.
+Planning to return to or living in Greater Lowell or Lawrence, MA.

 Concerned about facing the challenges of reentry alone.

 Seeking opportunities for healing and reconciliation.

 If you or a loved one have experienced incarceration